By Christine A. Bournias

 Dogs that need extra attention—or owners who prefer to have their pets play as a family—may find that a crowded play area is not right for them.
 Find a Pet Hotel that caters to your individual dog’s needs.
 True pet professionals are trained for safety and thrive on creating a happy, healthy experience for your pet.

 You owe it to your furry friend to ask questions and explore the best route to take.
-Ask for a Pet Hotel interview at various times of the day, slow days—and at peak hours.
+Ask for an interview at various times of the day, slow days—and at peak hours.
 If you know your pet well enough, you’ll immediately know if this is the place for your pet.
+You may both determine that individual play is more appropriate for your dog and his behavior.
+See what options are available for your pup to be engaged on an individual level and what that would mean.

 3. Get An Assessment First